deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

     api.upload_file("/path/to/file.fasta")
     ```

-    To assign an uploaded file to a cell in an existing row, use the `assign_files_to_cell` function as follows:
+    To assign an uploaded file to a cell in an existing row, run the `assign_files_to_cell` function:

     ```py
         api.assign_files_to_cell(